JetBrains/kotlin-multiplatform-dev-docs/topics/shared-logic-ui/create-first-app-shared-logic-ui.md

 Remind to [set up the environment](set-up-environment-shared-logic-ui.md).

 Describe how to:
-* create a basic fully multiplatform app that works on Android and iOS using a web wizard
+* create a basic fully multiplatform app that works on Android and Desktop
-* run the app on Android and iOS
+* run the app on Android and your desktop platform
-* add other targets if necessary (provide links to the corresponding content)
+* add iOS